deb-kit2/hyp-seg/readMe.md

 ## Study about :
  - [ ] Distance matrix normalization.
- - [ ] Similarity as a dot product still valid?
+ - [x] Similarity as a dot product still valid?
+        - Not exactly.
+        - But, can go from distance, to exponential, to get similarity.